Osiris-Team/BetterDesktop/README.md

 ## Todo
 - Right-clicking could be harder to implement, so let's skip that for now, but it should do something similar to the regular right-click, or just open its location in the file explorer.
+- Add support for Linux (Mac, Ubuntu, ...).
+- Add a listener to the original desktop folder to also move files added to it later, to the favorites tab.

 ## Features
 - `/User/Desktop` and `/Public/Desktop` contents will be moved into the BetterDesktop program directory